 Origin Solar Boost Plus

-The Solar Boost Plus offers some of the highest feed-in tariffs in the market, but again, it’s only available to customers that purchase their solar system through Origin.
+The Solar Boost Plus used to offer some of the highest feed-in tariffs in the market, but has since dropped considerably.
+These deals are only available to customers who purchase their solar system through Origin.
 So, if you’re tossing up between Origin and another installer, it’s worth factoring in the potential long-term savings with Origin’s Solar Boost Plus.
 The company clearly has an enticing offer to attract households to sign up and commit to solar power with it, but be sure to compare offers from other providers before making a decision.

 What solar systems does Origin have?